hawkerboy7/de-builder/README.md

 ## Getting Started
 - Create a project folder `mkdir test`.
 - Navigate to the project folder `cd test`.
-- Create a package.json file to store all your project information `npm init`.
+- Create a package.json file to store all your project information.
+You could use `npm init`.
 - Then `npm install --save-dev de-builder`.
 - Once `de-builder` has been installed a `build.js` file will have been created.
-- You can adjust the config in the `build.js` file according to your specifications (all default options are shown).
+- You can adjust the config in the `build.js` file according to your specifications (all default options are shown but not required).
 - Now run `node build.js` and your __LDE__ will run and you can start working on your project.

 NOTE: If you've keept all default settings and started `node build.js` in an empty project you will encounter two error's `LDE - Less` and `LDE - Browserify`.
 That's because by default an entry file for `less` and `browserify` is expected.
-You can take a look at [de-base](https://github.com/hawkerboy7/de-base) which is an example project using `de-builder`.
+You can disable `less`and `browserify` or create the entry files to solve the error.

 ## Support
 The following languages are supported:
 - .coffee
 - .less
-- .css
 - .jade

 The following types of LDE are supported: